nhsconnect/NHS-Booking-API/pages/fhir_resources/appointment.md

 #### Slot ####
 A contained Slot resource which conforms to <a href='https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Slot-1'>CareConnect-Slot-1</a> profile.
 This resource is referenced in the appointment's slot element.
-The Slot resource must be contained to ensure that when booking an Appointment the correct Slot and Schedule combination is marked as 'busy'.
+The Slot resource must be contained to ensure that when booking an Appointment the correct Slot and Schedule combination are marked as 'busy'.
 The Slot resource **MUST** include the following data items:

 | Name | Value | Description |